TIF to PDF Converter

 Pros and Cons of the Conversion

-• Metadata Stripping: Specialized .TIF tags (like geospatial data in GeoTIFF or specific medical metadata) are usually lost or ignored during conversion.
+• Metadata Loss (Con): Specialized .TIF tags, such as geospatial data in GeoTIFFs or specific scanner hardware profiles, are usually stripped during the conversion to .PDF.

 Conversion Difficulties & Why Convert.Guru